eckoecho/Prediction-of-Product-Sales/README.md

 ## For those who own or manage outlets:

-My analysis indicates the need for fast and low effort foods.
+My analysis indicates the need for quick, low-effort foods.
 Adding more ready-made or on-the-go foods increase outlet sales.

 Futhermore, higher Item MRP increase outlet sales.
 Stock each outlet with higher MRP and sales will increase.

 ## Model Performance:

 The Decision Tree has the better overall regression metrics (MAE, MSE, RSME), I fine-tune the model by adjusting the hyperparamater of `max_depth`.
 Deploy this model to have future predictions.
+---
+# **Limitations & Next Steps**
+This model could be improved by diving further into grouping Item Types and inspecting different Outlet Size and Outlet Identifiers.
+--
+# **For Further Information**
+For any additional questions, please contact:

+Echo Diaz (Data Scientist)
+eckoecho@gmail.com